 We will then be in touch regarding your admission.

 Alternatively, drop into our college and we will help you fill out your application.

 We occasionally make exceptions but we assess these on a case-by-case basis depending on your individual circumstances.

 Are other courses available?

 At the moment we only offer our full-time English and vocational courses.

-However, we’re keen to extend our offering, so keep looking at our website for evening and holiday courses.
+However, we run a Summer School, look on our website for details.
+We’re also keen to extend our offering, so keep looking at our website for evening and holiday courses.

 Is accommodation available?